sapmentors/cds-scp-api/README.md

 - Internet Destinations with No Authentication
 - Internet Destinations with Basic Authentication
-- Internet Destinations with Client Credentionals Authentication (including Microsoft Azure)
+- Internet Destinations with Client Credentials Authentication (including Microsoft Azure)
 - Internet Destinations with JWT token Authentication (currently only Google Cloud Platform)